The Essentials of Buying Health Insurance Online

 Overall effective cover – Another drawback of company health insurance plans is that the coverage these provide is not much.
 Given that all terms and conditions are fulfilled, the total financial coverage is generally around Rs.
 1.5 lakhs to Rs.
 2 lakhs, which may not be adequate in times of a serious medical issue or long-term hospitalization.

-Hence, it is always smart to have a primary health insurance policy (private policy) to back oneself up, and treat employer-provided insurance plans as a secondary cover.
+Hence, it is always smart to have a primary health insurance policy (private policy) to back oneself up and treat employer-provided insurance plans as a secondary cover.

 Why Buy Health Insurance at a Young Age?

 Lower rejection rate–People with a medical history of chronic diseases are either rejected or have to pay high premiums in India.
-Since young people with sound health are at a lower risk, they are less likely to face inconvenience on the said grounds.
+Since young people with sound health care at a lower risk, they are less likely to face inconvenience on the said grounds.

-Waiting period–Health insurances policies in India come with a waiting period during which insurers cannot make claims even if there is an emergency.
+Waiting period–Health insurance policies in India come with a waiting period during which insurers cannot make claims even if there is an emergency.
 Purchasing a health insurance policy at an early age not only allows insurance holders to pass the waiting period without any concerns but also saves them from longer waiting periods and exclusions, which they would otherwise have to bear during the later stages of their lives.

 Financial Planning–Besides higher coverage, health insurance plans at a young age also boost financial planning.
-With adequate medical cover by your side, you receive the freedom to make long-term investments.
+With an adequate medical cover by your side, you receive the freedom to make long-term investments.

-Duration–Buying health insurance at a younger age lets you benefit from the policy coverage for a longer duration, without worrying about the ceiling on upper age.
+Duration–Buying health insurance at a younger age lets you benefit from the policy coverage for a longer duration, without worrying about the ceiling on the upper age.

-Tax benefits–Since premiums for health insurance are eligible for tax deductions, buying health insurance plan at a young age also lets enjoy tax benefits under 80 D of the Income Tax Act, 1961 for a lengthy duration of time.
+Tax benefits–Since premiums for health insurance are eligible for tax deductions, buying health insurance plan at a young age also let's enjoy tax benefits under 80 D of the Income Tax Act, 1961 for a lengthy duration of time.

 Bonus–Young insurance buyers are more likely to renew their policies at the end of every term to benefit from the “No Claim Bonus”, in the absence of any claims throughout the policy year.
 The bonus thus accumulated will result in insurance coverage at a lower premium amount, which will be of advantage later on.